 [ppl] Ahuachapan, Chalatenango, Cuscatlan, La Libertad, La Paz, San Salvador, Santa Ana, Sonsonate, and Usulutan departments.
 West, interior highlands.
-500 (2015 J. Stuart), increasing.
+1,300, all users.
+L1 users: 500 (2015 J. Stuart), increasing.
 L2 users: 800 (2015 J. Stuart).
 Ethnic population: 11,100 (2005 census).
-Status: 8b (Nearly extinct).
+Status: 8a (Moribund).
 Recognized language (1993, Law to protect the national patrimony, Decree 513).
 Alternate Names: Nawat, Nicarao, “Pipil” (pej.).
 Autonym: Nahuat.
 Dialects: None known.
 Not intelligible with Isthmus Nahuatl [nhk] of Mexico.
 Classification: Uto-Aztecan, Southern Uto-Aztecan, Corachol-Aztecan, Core Nahua.

 Salvadoran Sign Language

 [esn] Scattered.
+L1 users: 7,500 (Ciupek-Reed 2012).
+Estimated 50-75% of the total signing Deaf population (Ciupek-Reed 2012), or roughly 7,500-11,000 (about 0.1% of total population).
 Status: 4 (Educational).
 Recognized language (2005, Acuerdo Nº 16-0132, August 12, 2005).
 Alternate Names: El Salvadoran Sign Language, LESA, LESSA, Lengua de señas salvadoreñas.
 Classification: Sign language.
 Comments: Some Deaf and one deaf school use a variety of signing which is based on ASL, and which they even call ‘ASL’, but they cannot understand ASL from the United States.
 (Ciupek-Reed 2012).
 Christian.

 [spa] Widespread.
-6,270,000 in El Salvador (2013).
+6,270,500 in El Salvador, all users.
+L1 users: 6,270,000 (2013).
 L2 users: 500 (2016 J. Stuart).
 Status: 1 (National).
 Statutory national language (1983, Constitution, Article 62).
 Alternate Names: Castellano, Español.
 Classification: Indo-European, Italic, Romance, Italo-Western, Western, Gallo-Iberian, Ibero-Romance, West Iberian, Castilian.
 Comments: Non-indigenous.